oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 If this property is absent, it **SHALL** default to the array `[ "\r\n", "\n" ]`.

 The order of the elements in the array is significant.
-It **SHALL** mean that at potential line breaks, the tool “greedily” attempted to match each element of the array in order.
+It **SHALL** mean that at potential line breaks, the tool "greedily" attempted to match each element of the array in order.

 > EXAMPLE 1: If `newlineSequences` has the value `[ "\r\n", "\r", "\n" ]`, the character sequence `"\r\n"` counts as one line break, not two.